ForceBru/ObsidianVaultTest/iSH workflow.md

 				1. It should say something like `Your branch is behind 'origin/master' by 2 commits, and can be fast-forwarded` if there is something to be updated
 		3. Actually update from the remote repo: `git pull`
 	2. In Obsidian:
-		1. (Optional) Reload Obsidian
-		2. Go to file explorer
+		1. Go to file explorer
-			1. If you don't see your new notes, do the sort trick again:
+		2. If you don't see your new notes, do the sort trick again:
 			1. Tap the "Sort" button (the rightmost one, with up/down arrows)
 			2. Select any sorting order you like
 			3. The files should appear
+		3. Updates to _existing_ notes seem to be reflected correctly